 Why Real Estate Agents Take Overpriced Listings

-A seller who chooses an agent based on which estimate is highest is the ultimate loser.
-Yet, almost every seller operates in this manner.
+A seller who chooses an agent based on which estimate is highest without considering other factors is the ultimate loser.
+Yet almost every seller operates in this manner.
 It's a shame because so few agents take the time to educate sellers that other factors such as marketing plans and the agent's negotiation abilities are far more important than the estimate of value.

-It's Free Advertising for the Agent
+Free Advertising for the Agent

-Agents Find Buyers Through Listings
+Finding Buyers Through Listings

-Agents Hope for a Price Reduction
+Possibility of a Price Reduction

-Even if an agent knows she is taking an overpriced listing, she might be telling herself that when the home doesn't sell within a few weeks, she can persuade the seller to lower the price and then earn a commission when it sells.
-Except that studies show that interest in a home typically wanes after a few weeks, so there are fewer buyers for that home when the price falls.
-Buyers also think there is something wrong with a home that doesn't sell right away or worry the seller dropped the price because a major defect was discovered.
+Even if an agent knows they are taking an overpriced listing, they might be telling themselves that when the home does not sell within a few weeks, they can persuade the seller to lower the price and then earn a commission when it sells.

+But interest in a home typically wanes after a few weeks, so there are fewer buyers for that home when the price falls.
+Buyers also think that there is something wrong with a home that does not sell right away or are worried that the seller may have dropped the price because a major defect was discovered.
 Price reductions hurt the seller and often make a buyer wonder how much lower the price could drop.
-So, a buyer will typically offer even less after a price reduction.
+So a buyer will typically offer even less after a price reduction.